INNISBROOK RESORT - ISLAND GOLF COURSE (727-942-2000)

 Florida Golf Course Review

-made to make the environment as enjoyable as possible here.
+make the environment as enjoyable as possible here.
 With monsoon type rains daily and scores of puddles of standing water, the control program has to be incredibly efficient.

 The terrain of the Islands Golf Course, like the more famous Copperhead at Innisbrook, is surprisingly rolling.
 The initial